 What is School for Conversion's affiliation with Rutba House?

 School for Conversion was inspired by the life of the Rutba House, an intentional community based in Walltown since 2003.
 SFC grew out of the experiences of Rutba House members in Walltown, particularly how much the community was impacted by incarceration.
 While SFC has no formal affiliation with the Rutba House, many of our current and former staff and board are Rutba members, and we often partners on projects.

 What is School for Conversion's relationship with Walltown?

 School for Conversion was inspired by the history and community life in Walltown and we remain rooted in the Walltown community.
 One program, Walltown Aspiring Youth, directly serves middle-schoolers from Walltown.
 We host other programs and classes at our office space in Walltown, inviting people into the community as a teaching space, to learn about the history of a particular place and what it may teach us about working for justice and peace in our wider community and world.

 School for Conversion is a faith-rooted organization that was created and continues to be shaped by God’s vision of a beloved community that we see through the life of Jesus.
 We are not affiliated with a denomination, and we frequently welcome students and participants of any or no faith.
 We are not interested in converting people to a particular set of doctrines but to a way of life that leads us all toward beloved community.

 How is School for Conversion funded?

-We are a 501(c)3 nonprofit, which means we receive tax-deductible donations from a variety of individual and foundation donors.
-We have several grants as well as support from local churches.
-Some of our work is also supported by program fees from students, as well as by income from speaking engagements and writing projects.
+We are a 501(c)3 nonprofit, which means we receive tax-deductible donations from a variety of individuals and foundations, as well as local churches and community organizations.
+All of our work is also supported by income from Jonathan's speaking engagements and writing projects.